Club: SK Slavia Praha | Opening: 2008 | Capacity: 20,800 seats

-Sinobo Stadium, earlier called Eden Arena and Synot Tip Arena, was built to provide Slavia Praha with a modern home.
+Sinobo Stadium, earlier called Eden Arena and Synot Tip Arena, was built to provide Slavia Prague with a new modern home.
 It was constructed in the place of Slavia’s old stadium that had opened in 1953.

 First plans for the construction of a new stadium were made in the late 1980s and a start was made with demolition works, but works were cancelled when the communist regime collapsed and funding dried up.

-Slavia played at the stadium for another decade, but were then forced to move away as the it failed the requirements for top league football.
+Slavia played at the stadium for another decade, but were then forced to move away as it failed the requirements for top league football.

 Plans for a new stadium kept being made, but encountered various delays until in 2006 building works finally started.
 Works finished almost two years later.

-The Eden Arena officially opened on the 7th of May 2008 with an exhibition match between a selection of former Slavia players and Oxford University AFC (5-0).
+The Eden Arena officially opened on 7 May 2008 with an exhibition match between a selection of former Slavia players and Oxford University AFC (5-0).
 The first goal was scored by Vladimir Smicer.

 The stadium was temporarily named Synot Tip Arena following a sponsorship deal, but referred back to its previous name from the summer of 2012.
 In 2018, the stadium got renamed Sinobo Stadium following a new naming rights deal.

-The Eden Arena is set to host the 2013 UEFA Super Cup match between Bayern Munich and Chelsea (2-2).
+In 2013, the Eden Arena hosted the UEFA Super Cup match between Bayern Munich and Chelsea (2-2).
 It was the first Super Cup match to be played away from Stade Louis II after UEFA decided for a rotating host.